You are here:

 It is the mission of the North Royalton Police Department to efficiently provide quality police service to our community by promoting a safe environment through a police-citizen partnership, with an emphasis on mutual trust, integrity, fairness, and professionalism.

-The North Royalton Police Department, under direction of Police Chief John Elek, operates around-the-clock with full time police officers and other support personnel.
+The North Royalton Police Department, under direction of Police Chief Kenneth Bilinovich, operates around-the-clock with full time police officers and other support personnel.
 In addition, state certified corrections officers operate the full-service jail facility, offsetting operating costs by contracting with other agencies to house their prisoners.

 There are twenty uniformed officers including five sergeants in marked vehicles that deter crime by random and directed observation of all areas of the city.
 Patrol Officers investigate motor vehicle accidents and crimes, make arrests and transport prisoners, respond to citizen calls for assistance or to check on suspicious or unusual events, and enforce traffic laws.